ingtiti/cosc-learning-labs/doc/guide/byod.md

 When your environment is setup correctly, you should create a network profile, in the `src/settings` directory and set that via the NETWORK-PROFILE environment variable, as described below.

 #Windows
 Mac OS X and Linux are quite similar in how one uses them for development.
 Windows has its own personality when it comes to developer tools though, so we have to treat Windows specially in these instructions.
-One of the very useful tools, which, if you are a Windows user you should install *now* is [GitBash](https://github.com/msysgit/msysgit/releases/).
+One of the very useful tools, which, if you are a Windows user you should install *now*, is [GitBash](https://github.com/msysgit/msysgit/releases/).
 GitBash usefully provides both a Git client *and* a Bash shell.
 Also see this guide to [installing GitBash](https://openhatch.org/missions/windows-setup/install-git-bash).
 The instructions we provide below for Windows work with GitBash.

 #Install Python
 Whilst the code will work with Python 2.7, we recommend that you install Python 3.x for your operating system.